What to Include in a Technical SEO Report

 While link building focuses on external signals of authority, it’s still connected to your technical SEO health.
 A technically sound website is more attractive to other sites looking to link.
 If your site is riddled with errors, slow, or difficult to crawl, it’s less likely to earn high-quality backlinks.
 Highlighting new backlinks in your SEO report, sorted by Domain Rating, is helpful, especially if link building is part of your services.
 This data, combined with technical SEO insights, can help you refine your link building strategy and target sites that will provide the most value.
 Backlinks are crucial because they signal to search engines that your content is valuable and authoritative, helping improve your search engine rankings.

-Guide Website Redesigns and Updates
+Plan Website Redesigns and Updates with Data

 Technical SEO reports are invaluable during website redesigns or major updates.
 They provide a roadmap for maintaining SEO best practices throughout the process.
 Regular technical SEO audits are essential for ongoing site maintenance.
 Understanding the why behind technical issues is as important as identifying them.
 A technical SEO report can help you identify potential problems before they impact your rankings.
 This proactive approach ensures a smooth transition and minimizes the risk of losing valuable organic traffic.